ayayron117/Portfolio/README.md

 ## Automation of Brainstorm Protocols
 **Code:**
-**Description:** This is a MATLAB tool that can be used to automate and customized Brainstorm protocols without having to interact with the GUI.
-Brainstorm is a MATLAB program used to analyze EEG data.
+**Description:** This is a MATLAB tool that can be used to automate and customize various Brainstorm protocols without having to interact with the GUI.
+Brainstorm is a MATLAB program for analyzing EEG data.

 ## Metagenomics Project